 The curriculum requirements are in addition to the General Criteria curriculum requirements and specify topics, but do not prescribe specific courses.

-The program must require at least 21 semester credit hours (or equivalent) of Information Technology coursework that must include:
+At least 21 semester credit hours (or equivalent) of Information Technology coursework that must include:

-- 1. fundamentals and applied practice that must include:
+- 1. Fundamentals and applied practice in each of the following areas:

-- a) substantial coverage of information management,
+- a) substantial coverage of:

+- 1. information management,

+- 2. networking,

+- 3. software development and management;

+- b) exposure to:

-- b) exposure to integrated systems,
+- 1. integrated systems,

-- c) exposure to platform technologies,
+- 2. platform technologies,

-- d) exposure to system paradigms,
+- 3. system paradigms,

-- e) exposure to user experience design,
+- 4. experience design,

-- f) substantial coverage of networking,

-- g) substantial coverage of software development and management, and

-- h) exposure to web and mobile systems;
+- 5. web and mobile systems;

-- 2. supplemental information technology topics that build on fundamentals and are appropriate to the program; and
+- 2. Supplemental information technology topics that build on fundamentals and are appropriate to the program; and

-- 3. experiential learning appropriate to the program.
+- 3. Experiential learning appropriate to the program.